 “The rise of mobile and the web as the dominant channels for engaging Customers has driven enormous demand for innovation throughout the Financial sector worldwide.
 In many cases, these new opportunities have been seized by smaller FinTechs and larger technology incumbents who increasingly encroach on what has traditionally been bank territory.
 Further, regulatory efforts like PSD2 and others are driving banks to open their data and make it public, often using technologies that are quite advanced and unfamiliar.
 All of these pressures demand a degree of speed and agility that our current technology architecture simply cannot support… CIBC determined that a microservices architecture was the best approach available today to meet our current need for agility and prepare us for what we expect to be a volatile future.”

 The choice of a microservices architecture at CIBC therefore makes perfect sense.
-However, the rationale for creating that framework from scratch appears less obvious, for two key reasons:
+However, the rationale for creating that framework using open source parts appears less obvious, for two key reasons:

 - Large retail banking organizations tend to use established vendors for their IT and software development.
 Creating building block technologies that are fundamental to how they operate their software applications is not typically part of their psyche.